SEND - Special Educational Needs and Disabilities Report 2021

 We adopt different approaches to cater for all the children we teach and this is particularly relevant for children with SEND.
 This encompasses:

-- Quality-first teaching with appropriate, targeted differentiation in place according to pupil need
+- High Quality Teaching with appropriate, targeted differentiation in place according to pupil need

 - Additional adult support, where appropriate, to complement the work of the teacher